Chicago Human Resource Management Schools

 Loyola University Chicago

 Loyola University Chicago offers human resource programs for individuals interested in this ever-changing field.
-The university has three campuses around the greater Chicago area and offers 71 undergraduate degrees and 85 master's degrees, as well as 31 doctoral degrees and 26 graduate certificate programs.
-It is one of 28 Jesuit colleges in the United States.
+The university has three campuses around the greater Chicago area and offers more than 80 undergraduate degrees and more than 170 master's degrees, doctoral degrees and graduate certificate programs.
+It is one of the largest Jesuit colleges in the United States.

 Bachelor of Business Administration in Human Resource Management